THINGS TO DO IN SUMMER

 - Reminder - shade new plantings with shade cloth, nylon curtains or umbrellas in the very hot weather to protect from heat stress until established.
-Avoid direct contact with nylon and your the plants as it may burn them in the heat.

 - Tie down climbing roses horizontally to encourage more lateral growth and flowers.
 Use velcro, pantyhose or Ezy Ties to avoid ring barking.
 Check under ties for pests.

 - Remove agapanthus flowers and any other potentially invasive perennials immediately before they fade to prevent seeding.

 - Check citrus for scale, use Pest Oil or Eco oil.
 Avoid spraying when over 28C

 - Buy or make a neck cooler (the wet ones with water crystals in them) for when you are in the garden.

 - Buy a market umbrella or shade sail if your alfresco area is too hot.
 Seriously consider planting a deciduous shade tree in autumn.

 - Gently summer prune stone fruit and apples/pears instead of doing so in winter.

 - Prune back wisteria by cutting back all long sappy trailing shoots to 4 or 5 buds from the main stem to encourage flowers next spring.
 Never prune it in winter unless you don’t want it to flower in spring.